-Lynnae Lehfeldt is the associate professor of voice and movement for the School of Music, Theatre and Dance at Oakland University in Rochester, Michigan.
+Lynnae Lehfeldt is the Doris and Paul Travis Professor of Theatre at Oakland University.
+She is an associate professor of voice and movement for the School of Music, Theatre and Dance.
 She received her BA in Theatre and Film from the University of Kansas and her MFA from Wayne State University's Hilberry program.
 She is a Designated Linklater Voice teacher.
 Additionally, she has trained with the SITI Company (Saratoga International Theatre Institute), LIMS (Laban/Bartenieff Institute of Movement Studies, and GLMCC (Great Lakes Michael Chekhov Consortium).
 She studied Iyengar Yoga at CYS (Center for Yoga Seattle) where she completed her 200 hr yoga teacher-training course.

 She has taught as an English Language Specialist for the US State Department at Moscow State Linguistic University, Bauman Moscow State Technical University, Moscow State Institute of International Relations, and the American Center Moscow.
 She regularly teaches Physical and Vocal Presence for the William Beaumont School of Medicine, the Silver School of Social Welfare at New York University, and the Business School at Oakland University.
 She serves as an Associate Editor for IDEA (International Dialects of English Archive.)
 She is a member of the Voice and Speech Trainers Association, the Association of Theatre Movement Educators, the Association for Theatre in Higher Education, the Screen Actors' Guild, the Theatre Communications Group, Drama League, and Who's Who in Fine Arts Higher Education.